bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

       3. Any project that the CPO determines would benefit from the coordinated authorizations process due to its complexity.

-* 	**Major Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the Major Mines Office (MMO) and must be submitted through the MMO’s intake email permrecl@gov.bc.ca.
+* 	**Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the Mines Office (MMO) and must be submitted through the MMO’s intake email permrecl@gov.bc.ca.

 ## 2.2.
 Risk Assessment
 TBD